How Much Do Americans Spend on Subscriptions in 2026?

 - Review quarterly and cut what you don't use.
 Make it a habit.
 Every three months, look at your subscription list and ask: "Did I use this in the last 30 days?"
 If the answer is no for two quarters in a row, cancel it.
 You can always resubscribe later.

 The difference between people who feel in control of their subscriptions and people who don't usually comes down to one thing: visibility.
 When you can see every recurring charge in one place, the decisions become obvious.
 It's the subscriptions you can't see that drain your budget.
+And once you've trimmed the waste, cutting even $100/month in unused subscriptions adds $1,200/year to your bottom line — which can meaningfully move the needle on your net worth.

 Find out what you actually spend on subscriptions